Growing oranges in pots allows you to enjoy the fruits even if you have limited space and not so favorable climate!

 - For propagating an orange tree from the seeds, extract the seeds out of the fruit and soak them for 24 hours in water.

-- Sow the seeds half an inch deeper, in a 4-6 inches pot, filled with potting mix.
+- Sow the seeds half an inch deep in a 4-6 inches pot filled with potting mix.
 Water it thoroughly after sowing.

 - The seeds will germinate in 3-4 weeks.